crispzips/managingwordpress/README.md

 >![wordpress tutorial customize interface](/images/wordpress02.PNG)

 * The comments tab (speech bubble icon) allows you to view and manage comments to your site
-  * the number beside the speech bubble icon is an alert for new icons
+  * the number beside the speech bubble icon is an alert for new comments
-  * you can approve, delete, search for, or mark icons as spam
+  * you can approve, delete, search for, or mark comments as spam

 >![wordpress tutorial comments interface manager](/images/wordpress03.PNG)